Ni7i/Ni7i/README.md

 - Mostly learning by breaking things
 - Sometimes things work and I pretend it was on purpose
 - Making small tools and ideas that probably no one will use (but I will!)
 ---

-### Currently exploring

-> Tailwind CSS – why fight CSS when I can build beautiful layouts faster?

-Also thinking a lot about:
-- component-first thinking
-- the difference between clean code and clever code
-- automation as a superpower

----

 ### GitHub Stats